UBC-MDS/canadian_heritage_funding/README.md

 ## Usage

-To replicate the analysis, create the environment by using `environment.yaml`.
+Create the environment by using `environment.yaml`.

 `conda env create --file environment.yaml`